 How do you start working on a new piece?
 Do you use a sketch or is it completely spontaneous?

 I sketch every day, and I combine realistic imagery with my imaginary world.
 Before starting a new work, I spend time drawing the same piece multiple times.
 For example, I completed ‘At the Bar’ after drawing its sketch four or five times.
 I always carry my notebook and my fountain pen wherever I go, like it’s my mission, for art.

 How have the great and historic print- and paper-making traditions of your native Japan influenced you?
 (Hokusai and Hiroshige, Ukiyo-e…)

 Artmaking is a tradition in my family, so we often visited museums and exhibitions with the opportunity to discuss art from a critical perspective.
 With my mother’s favorite eras are Edo, Meiji, and Taisho; she instilled the importance of Japanese traditional culture in me.
 I grew up surrounded by art in my parents’ home, so I hope that my artwork will be displayed in someone else’s favorite place.

 Whether you are looking to decorate an entire home, complete a room, or add vitality and professional credibility to an office space you will find the perfect piece on ARTmine.
 Need help?
 Contact us at email@example.com

 You can learn more about Satoco Yamamoto’s process on her Artist Profile and view more of her works on her ARTmine Page.
-Her artworks are on view at the gallery until June 12th, part of Life is But a Dream group exhibition.
+Her artworks were on view at the gallery, part of Life is But a Dream group exhibition.